johnlng/slickcmd/README.md

 3. **Launch:** Start Slick Cmd by double-clicking `slickcmd.exe`.
 A small icon will appear in your system tray, indicating it’s running.
 4. **Boost Your Productivity:** Open a command prompt window, use the keyboard shortcuts listed above to navigate directories and manage commands effortlessly!

+> [!NOTE]
+> WWindows Security might flag the downloaded binaries as potential threats, but this is a false positive.
+> If you're concerned, you can always build the project from the source code yourself.
+>
+> If you encounter an error message like "VCRUNTIME140.dll was not found" when running slickcmd.exe,
+> please download and install the [Visual C++ Runtime Libraries](https://aka.ms/vs/17/release/vc_redist.x64.exe) to resolve the issue.

 ## 🛠️ Build from source
 ```
 git clone https://github.com/johnlng/slickcmd.git